dcos/dcos-e2e/BACKENDS.md

 Mounts to add to master node containers.
 See `volumes` in [the `docker-py` documentation](http://docker-py.readthedocs.io/en/stable/containers.html#docker.models.containers.ContainerCollection.run) for details.

+When creating a `Cluster` with this backend, the following parameter conditions must be true:
+* `build_artifact` must be of type Path

 ### Troubleshooting

 #### Cleaning Up and Fixing "Out of Space" Errors